 Ha' Mizgaga - A Museum for regional archaeology and glass is housed in a two-story stone structure in the heart of Kibbutz Nahsholim, and within a short walking distance from Tel-Dor.

 The building was built in 1891, an initiative by Baron Rothschild to be a factory for producing glass wine bottles.
 Meir Dizengoff, who was later to become mayor of Tel-Aviv, was appointed manager of the factory.
-Because of the numerous difficulties – malaria, the local sand's unsuitability for glassmaking, and a lack of profitability – the factory was closed and abandoned within five years of its opening.
+Because of the numerous difficulties – malaria, the local sand's unsuitability, and a lack of profitability – the factory was closed and abandoned within a few years of its opening.

 In 1980, members of Kibbutz Nahsholim began to restore the structure.
 At the same time archaeological excavations begun at Tel Dor and nearby bays, and the factory became a charming and unusual museum showcasing contemporary glass and ceramic art alongside diversed local archaeology (some dating back to biblical times).
 The findings tell the story of an ancient port city, once vibrant and prospeous.

 Curator: Bracha Zilberstein.